Reese Stalder

-Reese Stalder (born 12 November 1996) is an American tennis player.

-Stalder has a career high ATP singles ranking of No. 956 achieved on 28 June 2021.
-He also has a career high doubles ranking of No. 108 achieved on 6 March 2023.
+Reese Stalder (born 12 November 1996) is an American professional tennis player who specializes in doubles.
+He has a career-high ATP doubles ranking of No. 60, achieved on 4 December 2023.
+He also reached a best singles ranking of No. 956 in June 2021.

-He has won 3 ATP Challenger doubles titles.
+Stalder plays mostly on ATP Challenger Tour where he won 15 doubles titles.

+Career

 Stalder played college tennis at Texas Christian University.

-Career
+2021: Maiden Challenger title

-He won his maiden Challenger doubles title at the 2021 Puerto Vallarta Open with Gijs Brouwer.
+Stalder won his maiden Challenger doubles title at the 2021 Puerto Vallarta Open with Gijs Brouwer.

+2023-24: ATP, top 100 and Major debut and third round

 He made his ATP doubles debut at the 2023 Delray Beach Open where he reached the semifinals partnering 2023 Australian Open winner Rinky Hijikata and defeating second seeded pair of Jamie Murray and Michael Venus in the quarterfinals.
 He reached the final defeating Mexican duo Hans Hach Verdugo and Miguel Ángel Reyes-Varela.
-As a result he moved into the top 110 at a new career high on 20 February 2023.
+As a result, he moved into the top 110 at a new career high on 20 February 2023.
+He moved into the top 100 on 8 May 2023, following two Challenger titles in May.

+He made his Grand Slam debut at the 2023 Wimbledon Championships as an alternate pair with David Pel and reached the third round.

+He made his main draw debut at the 2024 French Open partnering Sem Verbeek as an alternate pair.